spencertipping/bipolar/sources.md

 I've found [MediaBiasFactCheck.com](https://mediabiasfactcheck.com) to be pretty reliable for determining whether a source is accurate.
 I occasionally think they may be a little off, for example with [PsychologyToday](https://mediabiasfactcheck.com/psychology-today), which I wonder about sometimes.
 But overall I think their assessment of sources is pretty accurate and I tend to trust them.
 I also think it's worth reading [their wikipedia page](https://en.wikipedia.org/wiki/Media_Bias/Fact_Check) for context.

+If you know of a better fact-checking strategy, I'd like to hear about it.
+This is something I haven't thought about as much as I probably should.

 ## Spencer vs the psychiatric institution
 I have a beef.
 My expectation is that doctors view me being a potato as better than me being a hyperproductive genius but having a 10% chance of suicide, and I disagree with that assessment.
 I value my ability to think and at some point I'm willing to roll the dice, probably more than the medical institution would like me to.
 That's my prerogative because I don't owe life to anyone.